Bengalize/Academics/basic-python-scripts/README.md

 # Basic Python Scripts

 ## Overview
-This project contains basic Python scripts demonstrating fundamental programming concepts such as iteration, nested loops, basic arithmetic operations, and efficiency analysis of search algorithms.
+This project contains basic Python scripts demonstrating fundamental programming concepts such as iteration, nested loops, basic arithmetic operations, efficiency analysis of search algorithms, and numerical differentiation.

 ## Scripts
 - **Nested List Printer**: A function to print all elements in a nested list.